kmcmorrow1/Chronicle-Theophanes-Text/README.md

 # Chronicle-Theophanes-Text

-A text mining algorithm that attempts to detect the names and locations present in the "Chronicle of Theophanes" text.
+Here is a text mining algorithm that attempts to detect the names and locations present in the "Chronicle of Theophanes" text.
 The text is incredibly extensive, and feautures many names/locations that are either anachronistic, or no longer exist.
 As such, it would be near-impossible to read through thousands of lines and perfectly record each occurrence of name and place.

 The algorithm is trained with a set of manually chosen "seeds" (these were picked at random from a list of pre-discovered entities from the text) but could realistically use any combination of names/locations from the corpus.